CYCOGS® Hybrid Snake Arms

 operating much like extending a retractable tape measure.

 To perform the CYCOGS® Company Snarm™ tangential translating arm extension,

 from the stored position, the snake arm first straightens out the end segment in an uncurling fashion.

 Then the snake arm and the rotary platform work together, to match

 the uncurling rate of the snake arm with the rotary rotation

 a linear extension of the snake arm

 until the snake arm fully extended.

-The snake arm can be retracted by performing the same procedure in reverse.
+The snake arm can be retracted by performing the identical procedure in reverse.

-With this type of operation, the snake arm can be extended just enough to do the work needed.
+With this type of operation, the snake arm can be extended just enough to carry out the required work.